Nissan GT-R: Reception

-The GT-R generally received positive reviews from automotive publications and enthusiasts, particularly for its performance and practicality.
-The car received criticism for the choice of interior materials and absence of a manual transmission.
+The GT-R has generally received positive reviews from automotive publications and enthusiasts, particularly for its performance and practicality.
+It received criticism for its assisted driving experience, choice of interior materials in earlier models, and absence of a manual transmission.

 Magazines

-Motor Trend referred to it as, "Godzilla" in their reviews, tests and drag races.
+Motor Trend often referred to it as "Godzilla" in their reviews, tests and drag races.
 In the first acceleration test in 2009, they praised its launch control system, stating "BAM!
 The GT-R leaves the line like an arrow from a cross-bow.
 The rear tyres spin for a little over a foot, the fronts never visibly slip.
 The acceleration screen on the centre dash confirms the test equipment's assertion that longitudinal acceleration of at least 1.0 g persists for almost two seconds.
 No wonder the forged-aluminium rims have little knurled ridges to keep the tyre beads from slipping."
 Further added, "[the GT-R] appears to dodge the laws of physics", but was criticized for not being offered with a manual transmission and interior quality, nevertheless it was named as the 2009 Motor Trend Automobile of the Year.

 Car and Driver gave the GT-R a positive verdict, claimed "Prejudged on its specs, the GT-R is winning on appeal", praised its acceleration and handling performance, as well as its practicality.
 Edmunds claimed, "the Nissan GT-R delivers true supercar performance in a user-friendly package for less coin than a base Porsche 911", further added "it can get you to 60 mph faster than any Ferrari or Lamborghini currently in production".
 Top Gear magazine claimed, "This car is the greatest performance bargain of this or any other century, and is one of the most incredible cars of any kind ever built.
 For the price of a BMW M3, you have a four-wheel-drive, super-high-tech, all-weather, 195mph supercar with tremendous ability on all roads and an almost impossibly cool image.
 And a boot".